carlwiedemann/renderapi/README.md

   now.
 This is a balance between constraint and flexibility, though too much flexibility is not a virtue.

+It is feasibly that Axiom vii and Axiom viii, while theoretically intact, over- engineer the fundamental needs.
+I'll explore a separate branch where these are removed.

 Purpose of this document
 --------------------------------------------------------------------------------